NatalieRMCastro/nataliermcastro.github.io/_posts/2025-04-21-political-stances-naive-bayes.md

     </div>
 </section>

 The method section is split into two parts, first an explanation of how the MNB models were fit.
 As noted earlier, there is eight different dataframes which MNB will be trained on, so internal consistency is important - especially when evaluating the performance of different labels tandemly.
 Next, the evaluation function is described and its application.
+The [Multinomial Naïve Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier#Multinomial_naive_Bayes) model was selected because of the multiplicity of dimensions and complexity presented in the data.

 #### Systemicatically Fitting the Multinomial Naïve Bayes Models

+To systemctically fit the model, a custom function was needed.
+The idea behind this function was to internally train, assess, and visualize the performance of the MNB with respect to a particular dataset.
+The first inputs to this function are the training data and testing data, their respective labels.
+This is essential from training the models and assessing them.
+Next, the column name is needed for the label, as the function will then drop the labels that were preserved during data preparation.
+The confusion matrix graph title and file name are the subsequent inputs.
+The final parameters are used in the generation of the visual confusion matrix, and will be explained in the next section.

+After instantiating an unparameratized, or the defaults of MNB provided by [SciKit Learn](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).
+The model is then trained using the *mnb_model.fit()* attribute.
+The predictions are then generated, and passed into the *model_verification* function and then visualized.
+The output of the function are the respective precision, accuracy, and recall scores and a confusion matrix both displayed and saved to the local machine.

 ```python
 def mnb_modeler(data_train, labels_train, data_test, labels_test, label_column_name,  graph_title, labels_name, file_name,filter_top_n = False, N=10 ,fig_x = 6, fig_y = 4):